SoK: Security of the Image Processing Pipeline for Camera-based Sensing in Autonomous Vehicles: Introduction

-\textbf{Contributions:} The \ac{SoK} makes the following contributions: \begin{itemize} \item \textbf{Bridging security and robustness research.} We provide a comprehensive analysis that bridges the gap between security and robustness research.
-For this, we analyze 77 papers--42 on security and 35 on robustness.
-For each domain, we \textit{classify} and \textit{contextualize} the existing work, assess its impact, identify key research gaps (\secref{sec:securityConsiderations} and \secref{sec:robustnessConsiderations}), and establish links between the two domains (\secref{sec:linkroubandsec}). \item \textbf{Analyzing risk and threat models of existing attacks.} To guide future research and enable focused investigation of critical threats, we systematically \textit{analyze} and \textit{classify} security-related research using the ISO 21434 standard (\secref{sec:threatModelConsiderations}).
-Additionally, we offer a tool that allows the community to replicate our analysis and examine similar attacks in the future\footnote{To be added soon.}, thereby offering a more consistent approach to threat assessment. \item \textbf{Providing a test environment to evaluate components in the image processing pipeline.} We open-source\footnote{\url{https://github.com/tum-esi/PICT}} our testbed, deployed on embedded hardware to address the current gap in evaluating image processing pipelines.
-This testbed integrates advanced hardware, covers all pipeline layers, and is cost-effective, open-source, and easy to reproduce.
-The tool aims to enhance understanding of both the impact of attacks and the effectiveness of countermeasures on image processing pipelines.
-To demonstrate its usability, we use the tool to evaluate one attack and one defense mechanism (\secref{fig:testbed_real}). \end{itemize}
+We make the following contributions as shown in \autoref{fig:contribution}: \begin{itemize} \item \textbf{Systematizing security and robustness research.} We provide a comprehensive analysis of 92 papers -- 56 on security and 36 on robustness.
+For each domain, we \textit{classify} and \textit{contextualize} the existing work, assess its impact, and identify key observations (\secref{sec:securityConsiderations} and \secref{sec:robustnessConsiderations}). \item \textbf{Evaluating risk and threat models of existing attacks.} To guide future research and enable focused investigation of critical threats, we systematically \textit{analyze} and \textit{classify} security-related research using the ISO 21434 standard (\secref{sec:threatModelConsiderations}).
+We also release the open-source tool TARA-CAM\footnote{\url{https://tum-esi.github.io/PICT/}}, enabling replication of our analysis and consistent evaluation of similar attacks, thereby offering a more consistent approach to threat assessment. \item \textbf{Bridging security and robustness research.} Based on the analysis of research papers from both security and robustness domains, we establish links to increase awareness across the domains for more integrated future research (\secref{sec:linkroubandsec}). \item \textbf{Introducing PICT, a testbed for the image processing pipeline.} We developed an open-source\footnote{\url{https://github.com/tum-esi/PICT}} testbed, PICT, deployed on embedded hardware to address the current gap in evaluating image processing pipelines.
+PICT integrates carefully selected hardware and covers all pipeline layers.
+It aims to enhance the understanding of attack impact and the effectiveness of countermeasures on image processing pipelines.
+To demonstrate its usability, we use the tool to showcase representative attacks and the effectiveness of defense mechanisms (\secref{sec:imageSensorTestbed} and \secref{sec:pictevaluation}). \end{itemize}